proglang/jgs/DynamicAnalyzer/readme.md

 - `-o`, the output directory.
 May be absolute or relative.
 If omitted, output will be in current folder
 - `-p`, the path to src directory.
 May be absolute or relative.
 If omitted, source must be in current folder

-Sample arguments for main method (see tests.CommandLineArgsTest.compileToJarTests):
+Sample arguments for main method (see tests.end2endtest.compileToJarTests):
 - `main.testclasses.NSUPolicy1`
 - `main.testclasses.NSUPolicy1 -j`
 - `main.testclasses.NSUPolicy1 -o /path/to/outdir`